crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_pfsense.md

 ## Configuration

-Once the packages are installed, go to `Service/CrowdSec`.
+Once the package and its dependencies are installed, go to `Service/CrowdSec`.
 The options *Remediation Component*, *Log Processor* and *Local API* should be enabled.
 Click Save.

 With the size analogy, the default is a "Large", autonomous installation.
-For a small or medium, disable `Local API` and fill the fields in the *Remove LAPI* section.
+For a "Medium", disable *Local API* and fill the fields in the *Remote LAPI* section.
+For a "Small", disable *Log Processor* too.

 CrowdSec on pfSense is fully functional from the command line but the web interface is read-only, with the exception of decision revocation (unban).
 Most actions require the shell or the [CrowdSec Console](https://app.crowdsec.net).
 For simple things, `Diagnostics/Command Prompt` works as well as ssh.
-You are free to edit the files in `/usr/local/etc/crowdsec`, but some setting may be overwritten by the pfSense package if they are mandatory.
+You are free to edit the files in `/usr/local/etc/crowdsec`, although some setting may be overwritten by the pfSense package if they are mandatory.

 :::caution
 *Ram Disk*: unless you disable Local API, ensure that you are [not using a RAM disk](https://docs.netgate.com/pfsense/en/latest/config/advanced-misc.html#ram-disk-settings)